Hedging bets on healthier aging

 At the time, the pool of academic researchers familiar with longevity science was limited.
 Thus, my challenge was to identify researchers whose interests and current research might align with the longevity hypothesis, initiate a conversation to explore possibilities, and collaboratively shape a research proposal to fit both the longevity research mandate and the researchers’ scientific interests.

-Oxford’s Vice Chancellor of Innovation, Chas Bountra, was our PI; Chas had done a long stint leading drug discovery efforts in industry, which likely contributed to our distributed stakeholders mapping out a virtual drug discovery pipeline.
+Oxford’s Pro Vice Chancellor of Innovation, Chas Bountra, was our PI; Chas had done a long stint leading drug discovery efforts in industry, which likely contributed to our distributed stakeholders mapping out a virtual drug discovery pipeline.
 And, so, drug discovery was our focus, though all stages of the pipeline were fair game.

 Tending the fields